Back

 A variety of assistance is available from the Dual Career Office (primarily for those pursuing non-academic positions), including support in: searching for a position, networking, interviewing/honing a resume, and learning about the local hiring market.
 Information about accessing this support should be requested from your senior associate dean as soon as possible in the recruitment process, once a dual career need is identified.

-Faculty search committees are to evaluate the Diversity Statement in the same manner as other aspects of the candidate's application.
+Faculty search committees are to evaluate the Statement Supporting Diverse Communities in the same manner as other aspects of the candidate's application.
 Consider whether the statement is thoughtful, well-written and sophisticated.
 Does it describe a vision with concrete applications?
 Do proposed initiatives appear to be feasible, and are they consistent with the candidate's record or potential and Cornell's values and missions?

 In general, strong statements share common attributes; the statement:

-• Articulates the candidate's understanding of diversity, equity and inclusion (e.g. using data highlighting issues such as mentoring or access, ability to describe challenges and barriers);
+• Articulates the candidate's understanding of the need for effective teaching and mentoring that ensures that all members of our community can thrive (e.g. using data highlighting issues such as mentoring or access, ability to describe challenges and barriers);

-• Demonstrates a track record on diversity, equity and inclusion matters throughout candidate's career and as a student and educator (see examples above), and
+• Demonstrates a track record on supporting diverse communities throughout candidate's career and as a student and educator (see examples above), and

-• Provides clear and concrete examples of how the candidate would promote diversity, equity and inclusion at Cornell University.
+• Provides clear and concrete examples of how the candidate would promote inclusion and belonging for everyone through their teaching, mentorship and research at Cornell University.